readium/readium-lcp-server/README.md

 Running
 =======
 You must have a certificate (currently, only RSA is supported).
 Use the following environment variables to configure lcpserve:
-- CER
+- CERT - Points to the certificate file (typically a .crt)
-- PRIVATE_KEY
+- PRIVATE_KEY - Points to the private key (typically a .pem)
-- PORT
+- PORT - Where lcpserve will listen, by default 8989
-- HOST
+- HOST - The public hostname, defaults to `hostname`
-- READONLY
+- READONLY - Readonly mode for demo purposes
+- DB - the connection string to the database, by default sqlite3://file:lcpserve.sqlite?cache=shared&mode=rwc

 $GOPATH/bin/lcpserve